dzorlu/sdc/advanced_lane_detection/README.md

     self.set_base_position()
 ```

-Next, we update the [Kalman filter](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/kalman_filters.py) state with `self.update()`.
+Next, we update the filter state with `self.update()`.
 We could be tracking several things including the polynomial coefficients or the points in the image.
 For this project, I decided to track the points instead of polynomial fit because I find it more intuitive.
 It should also be noted that the Kalman filter is an one-dimensional filter because we assume a constant velocity for the vehicle.
 Secondly, I assume independence between the points I track.
 This is a gross simplification because neighboring points of a lane are dependent on each other.
 Third, I assume that the points out in the horizon adjust faster because points further out move at a faster clip and measurement updates should carry more weight.
 In Kalman filter world, faster adjustment translates into a larger Kalman gain, which i defined as the ratio of state noise to statement noise and measurement noise combined.

 `_kalman_gain = self.state_noise / (self.state_noise + self.measurement_noise)`